 Step 1

-Calculating drug dosage from available stock (10 mg promethazine hydrochloride tablets)
+Calculating drug dosage from available stock (10 mg promethazine hydrochloride tablet)

 Step 2